felixblaschke/simple_animations/tool/templates/doc/stateless_animation.md

 @code tool/templates/code/stateless_animation/pa_curve.dart

+#### Track animation status

+You can track the status of the animation by setting the `onStart` and `onComplete` callbacks.

+@code tool/templates/code/stateless_animation/pa_lifecycle.dart

 #### Working with child widgets

 Animations are highly demanding because parts of your apps are recomputed many times per second.
 It's important to keep these computations as low as possible.